Indigenous Canadian personalities: First Nations

 Shanawdithit, born 1801, was the last recorded surviving member of the Beothuk people.
 After Shanawdithit's death in 1829, the Beothuk people became officially extinct as a separate ethnic group.
 Aatsista-Mahkan (Running Rabbit), became chief of the Siksika First Nation following the death of his father in 1871.
 Aatsista-Mahkan was a signatory to Treaty 7, but he and his people continued living the plains Indian lifestyle following the bison until 1881.
 The Siksika Nation was then forced to settle on a reserve 97 km east of today's Calgary, Alberta.
 Big Bear (mistahi-maskwa) was a Cree leader notable for his participation in the 1870 Battle of the Belly River.
 Following this, in 1873, Big Bear clashed with the Métis.
 Francis Pegahmagabow was the First Nation soldier most highly decorated for bravery in Canadian military history and the most effective sniper of World War I. Mary Greyeyes-Reid was the first First Nations woman to join the Canadian Forces.
 Tommy Prince was one of Canada's most decorated First Nations soldiers, serving in World War II and the Korean War.
 Mary John, Sr., CM was a leader of the Dakelh (Carrier) people and a social activist.
 A story of her life is told in the book titled Stoney Creek Woman.
 Ethel Blondin-Andrew, was a Canadian politician of Dene descent in the Northwest Territories and the first Indigenous woman to be elected to the Parliament of Canada.
 Ovide Mercredi is a politician of Cree descent and a former national chief of the Assembly of First Nations.
 Harold Cardinal was a Cree writer, political leader, teacher, negotiator and lawyer who demanded, on behalf of all First Nation peoples, the right to be "the red tile in the Canadian mosaic.
+The tenth Lieutenant Governor of Alberta, Ralph Steinhauer, was the first Indigenous person to become a Lieutenant Governor in Canada, holding that post between 1974 and 1979.
 Skowkale lawyer and judge, Steven Point, OBC (Xwĕ lī qwĕl tĕl), was the Lieutenant Governor of British Columbia from 2007 to 2012.

+The Premier of Manitoba, Wab Kinew, is Canada's first Indigenous provincial Premier, having been elected to this post in 2023.
 Harriet Nahanee was a civil rights activist, a Canadian residential school system survivor and environmentalist.
 Nahanee was arrested and imprisoned in 2007 at the age of 71 for trying to protect Squamish Nation territory.
 Theresa Spence a chief of the Attawapiskat First Nation is a prominent figure in the modern Attawapiskat housing and infrastructure crisis and Idle No More protest.